jundalisay/superb/content/en/research/descartes/world/chapter-15b.md

 Thus appearing longer and longer on the side opposite the sun, to the degree that the earth is farther away from point A, it little by little loses the shape of a curl and is transformed into a long tail, which the comet trails behind it.
 For example, when the earth is at D, the rays QD and VD make it appear like 33.
 And, when the earth is at O, the rays VO, EO, and others like them make it appear still longer.

-Finally, when the earth is at Y, one can no longer see the comet because of the interposition of the sun; however, the rays VY, EY, and others like them do not cease to cause its tail still to appear in the shape of a chevron or of a torch, such as here at 44.
-And one should note that, since the sphere EBG is not always exactly round, nor also any of the others it contains (as is easy to judge from what we have set out), those tails or torches should not always appear exactly straight, nor in fact in the same plane as the sun.
+Finally, when the earth is at `Y`, one can no longer see the comet because of the interposition of the sun.

+However, the rays `VY`, `EY`, and others like them do not cease to cause its tail still to appear in the shape of a chevron or of a torch, such as here at 44.

+Since the sphere `EBG` is not always exactly round, nor also any of the others it contains (as is easy to judge from what we have set out), those tails or torches should not always appear exactly straight, nor in fact in the same plane as the sun.

-{{< img src="/graphics/physics/world15bc.gif" alt="Balls" cap="" >}}
+{{< img src="/graphics/physics/world15d.gif" alt="Balls" cap="" >}}

 The refraction that causes all of this is of a nature very special and very different from all those commonly observed elsewhere.

 <!-- But you will not fail to see clearly that it should take place in the manner I have just described to you if you consider that the  -->

-Ball H, being pushed toward I, also pushes toward I all those below it down to K, but that the latter, K, being surrounded by many other smaller balls, such as 4, 5, and 6, only pushes 5 toward I, and meanwhile pushes 4 toward L and 6 toward M, and so on.
+Ball `H` is being pushed toward `I`.
+- This causes `H` to push all those below it down to `K`

+But `K` is surrounded by many other smaller balls, such as `4`, `5`, and `6`.
+- It only pushes `5` toward `I`
+- It meanwhile pushes:
+  - `4` toward `L`
+  - `6` toward M, and so on.

-Nevertheless, it does so in such a way that it pushes the middle one, 5, much more strongly than the others, 4, 6, and those like them which are on the sides.
-In the same way, the ball N, being pushed toward L, pushes the small balls 1, 2, and 3, one toward L, the other toward I, and the other toward M; but with this difference, that it pushes 1 the most strongly of all, and not the middle one, 2.
+It does so in such a way that it pushes the middle one, `5`, much more strongly than the others, `4`, `6`, and those like them which are on the sides.

+In the same way, the ball `N`, being pushed toward `L`, pushes the small balls `1`, `2`, and `3`, one toward `L`, the other toward `I`, and the other toward `M`.

+But with this difference, that it pushes 1 the most strongly of all, and not the middle one, 2.

 Moreover, the small balls 1, 2, 3, 4, etc., being thus all pushed at the same time by the other balls N, P, H, P, impede one another from being able to go in the directions L and M as easily as toward the middle, I. Thus, if the whole space LIM were full of similar small balls, the rays of their action would be distributed there in the same manner as I have said are those of the comets within the sphere EBG.